Skip to main content

 name: "calculate",

-description: "Perform a mathematical calculation",
+description: "Perform mathematical calculations",

 parameters: z.object({